 Applications of electrochemiluminescent conjugated polymers offer promising solutions in addressing the problem of light emitting devices.
 However, the challenging problems that hamper their application in light emitting devices are loss of signal due to diffusion of the electrochemiluminescence (ECL) reagent out of the detection zone, limited ability to repeatedly cycle an individual luminophore and high reagent consumption.
-In this work, the main objective to produce conducting polymers with enhanced was electrochemiluminescence by tuning the properties of the polymer itself.
+In this work, the main objective conducting enhanced was to produce polymers with electrochemiluminescence by tuning the properties of the polymer itself.
 The electrochemical and photophysical properties of films of polyaniline (PANI) and poly(8-anilino-1naphthalene sulfonic acids) (PANSA) synthesized through electro- and chemical polymerization methods were also investigated.